dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 ## Reasonable use

-To maintain performance and stability, and prevent abuse, Metadata (GraphQL) API usage is subject to request rate and response size limits.
+To maintain performance and stability, and prevent abuse, Discovery (GraphQL) API usage is subject to request rate and response size limits.
 - The current request rate limit is 200 requests within a minute for a given IP address.
 If a user exceeds this limit, they will receive an HTTP 429 response status.
 - Environment-level endpoints will be subject to response size limits in the future.
 The depth of the graph should not exceed three levels.
 A user can paginate up to 500 items per query.